chrisBrookes93/devstash/README.md

 4. **Compile and exec**: The rewritten AST is compiled back into Python bytecode and executed in a fresh `__main__` namespace.
 5. **Persistent storage**: Values are stored on disk using pickle, and automatically restored on subsequent runs.
 6. **TTL support**: Before reading a cache file, devstash checks its last-modified time.
 If the file is older than the specified TTL, the cache is refreshed.
+7. **Safe filenames**: All cache filenames are sanitized to prevent injection and truncated to fit within common OS filename length limits.

 👉 If you don’t want rewriting in a certain environment, set:
 ```bash